-The Ghana Statistical Service closely follows the International Merchandise Trade Statistics Manual of the United Nations to ensure alignment with international standards.
-Readers can make reference to the IMTS Manual for the very detailed guidelines that GSS uses.
-The purpose of this technical manual is not to replicate the IMTS Manual, and therefore not all details of the manual will be included here.
-However, this manual will explain the application of the IMTS Manual to trade statistics in Ghana and clarify exactly how Ghana's trade data is used to compile trade statistics in line with the IMTS guidelines.
+This technical manual is a guide to Ghana's trade statistics methodology, aligning closely with the United Nations' International Merchandise Trade Statistics (IMTS) Manual.
+The Ghana Statistical Service (GSS) closely follows the IMTS Manual to ensure alignment with international standards, and readers can refer to the IMTS Manual for more detailed guidelines.
+However, it is important to note that this manual does not attempt to replicate the full IMTS Manual, and thus, not all details are included here.
+Instead, this manual explains the practical application of the IMTS Manual to trade statistics in Ghana, providing clarity on how Ghana's trade data is used to compile statistics in line with IMTS guidelines.